 Kesara Ratnavibhushana (b.1983) is a visual artist based in Colombo, Sri Lanka.
 He works predominantly in photography and has a background in painting.

-Since 2008, he has been a visiting lecturer in Architectural History at the Northumbria University Academy of Design (AOD), and is now also creative consultant and liaison for the AOD/Colombo Innovation Tower.
-For the last ten years he has been Photographer in Residence for the Chamber Music Society of Colombo.
-He also serves on the steering committee for the British Council’s Mapping Creative Industries in Sri Lanka research project.
+Kesara is a visiting lecturer in Architectural History at the Northumbria University Academy of Design (AOD) and a creative consultant and liaison for the AOD and Colombo Innovation Tower.
+He is part of the British Council’s Steering Committee for the Creative Economy in Sri Lanka.

 He has travelled extensively producing artistic and editorial projects.
 His work has been presented at the Harold Peiris Gallery, Colomboscope 2017, Lionel Wendt Gallery and La Grand, Hotel, Galle with (the) Different Tendencies of Eternal Summer featuring as cover story within ARTRA magazine.
 Editorial work has been published in Harper’s Bride, The Evening Standard, Architectural Review, A+U, Vogue India among others.

 Influenced by his childhood immersed in the conversations of his architect father, Anura Ratnavibhushana, and his extraordinary friend and mentor, Geoffery Bawa, Kesara moved to London in 2002 to study architecture.
 He continued his studies in history of art at University of East London a time which was incredibly formative for his practice although photography projects ultimately drew him to leave the course early/ before graduating.